MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 Exposure insights in [Microsoft Security Exposure Management](microsoft-security-exposure-management.md) continuously aggregate security posture data and insights across workloads into a single pipeline, and provide rich context around the security posture state of your asset inventory.

-Leveraging security insights and context helps CISOs, security decision makers, risk owners, and security/partner teams to manage exposure risk across the entire organization, and to prioritize security efforts and investment across the business.
+Leveraging security insights and context helps CISOs, security decision makers, risk owners, and security/partner teams manage exposure risk across the entire organization.
+It helps them prioritize security efforts and investment across the business.

 Exposure insights include security events, recommendations, metrics, and initiatives.
 These components build on each other to provide granular context around security posture state.
 Insights enable you to: